 If a relaxing afternoon of freshwater fishing is more what you had in mind, then a trip to Lums Pond should fit the bill.
 This lake is the largest in the state, at 189-acres, and is rich in largemouth bass, smallmouth bass, bluegill, crappie, catfish, and pickerel.

-The state of Louisiana offers some of the most diverse fishing in the entire nation.
-Anglers can enjoy both fresh and saltwater fishing excursions, and can pursue many different species of fish during a single trip.
-One of the states most prized fisheries is Caddo Lake, which is widely known for its excellent crappie fishing.
+Louisiana offers some of the most diverse fishing in the entire nation.
+Anglers can enjoy both fresh and saltwater fishing excursions and pursue many different fish species during a single trip.
+One of the state’s most prized fisheries is Caddo Lake, widely known for its excellent crappie fishing.
 Crappie fishing during the late winter months can be a fast-paced affair on Caddo Lake.
-Crappie is often found congregating around submerged brush piles, in 10-12 feet of water, and are caught on a variety of jigs.
+Crappie is often found congregating around submerged brush piles in 10-12 feet of water and is caught on various jigs.

 Many anglers also find a significant degree of success when venturing to Lake Pontchartrain.
-The lake itself is technically an estuary, which directly connects to the Gulf of Mexico.
-Due to the variable salinity of the waters in Lake Pontchartrain, it is possible to catch both fresh and saltwater species, during various times of the year.
+The lake itself is technically an estuary, directly connecting to the Gulf of Mexico.
+Due to the variable salinity of the waters in Lake Pontchartrain, it is possible to catch both fresh and saltwater species during various times of the year.
 At any given time, speckled trout and redfish tend to be among the most sought after of all species on Lake Pontchartrain.